Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 }

-If you forget to free dynamically allocated memory, a “memory leak” occurs where memory is not released and accumulates.
-This is fatal for long-running programs or embedded systems.
+Forgetting to free dynamically allocated memory causes a memory leak where memory accumulates without being released.
+This is fatal in long-running programs or embedded systems.

 Example: